Dingding1996/distributed-acoustic-sensing/README.md

 Unsupervised anomaly detection (see Section 4) flags abnormal windows without requiring labels.
 Once confirmed events have been annotated by operators, a supervised classifier can distinguish between event types.
-Label availability remains the primary constraint — the approaches below are ordered from least to most data-hungry.
+Label availability remains the primary constraint.

-**Submarine cable** — target classes include anchor strike, CPS abrasion, cable exposure, vessel passage, and background.
-Events are transient and spatially localised, so the feature vector should include directional and spatial features:

-- **Gradient Boosting (XGBoost / LightGBM)** on the full feature vector (energy, impulsiveness, spectral shape, slowness, source distance): robust to the small labelled datasets typical of early deployments; SHAP values provide per-alert explanation auditable by operators.
+**Feature vector approach** — hand-crafted features (energy, impulsiveness, spectral shape, slowness, source distance) are fed to a gradient boosting classifier (XGBoost / LightGBM).
+Robust to small labelled datasets; SHAP values provide per-alert explanation auditable by operators.
+Applicable to both submarine cable and pipeline contexts from early deployment.

+**Spectrogram-based approach** — a 2-D CNN operates directly on the time–frequency representation, bypassing manual feature engineering:

-- **CNN on the f-k-filtered spectrogram**: the hyperbolic moveout pattern encodes both event type and source geometry as a 2-D image; effective when labelled data from multiple wind farms is pooled.
+- *Submarine cable*: the f-k-filtered spectrogram encodes hyperbolic moveout patterns that carry both event type and source geometry; most effective when labelled data from multiple wind farms is pooled.

-**Water pipeline** — target classes are typically leak, intrusion, pump transient, and normal.
-Leaks are continuous and stationary, not transient, so temporal context matters:

-- **Sliding-window Gradient Boosting**: classify each 0.5 s window independently, then apply temporal smoothing (majority vote or hidden Markov model) over consecutive windows to suppress isolated false positives from valve transients.
+- *Water pipeline*: the short-time spectrogram separates broadband leak noise from narrow pump harmonic lines as visually distinct spatial textures; a CNN can exploit these directly without manual spectral feature design.

+In both cases, leak and rare fault classes are underrepresented in training data;
-- Leak signals are rare in labelled training sets; **class-weighted loss or SMOTE oversampling** is necessary to prevent the classifier from ignoring the minority class.
+class-weighted loss or SMOTE oversampling is necessary to prevent the classifier from ignoring minority classes.

 ## 8. Evaluation and Deployment